delvtech/elf-frontend/README.md

 ## How to run locally

-From the elf-deploy directory, run the following commands:
+From the testnet directory, run the following commands:

 ```bash
 npm run load-contracts